Share The Article

 The biological potential of plant extract fractions was studied for their ability to stabilize rat RBC membrane lyses in normal saline.
 The results obtained were also compared with standard anti-inflammatory agent aspirin based on the % protection.
 Initially, we decided aspirin was used as standard in the membrane stabilization assay and we performed a pilot experiment for aspirin to choose the correct dose of aspirin.
 We decide on the concentration for the following assay (Table 7, Figure 5)

-Table 7 Membrane Stabilization Assay of Aspirin for dose selection
+Table 7.
+Membrane stabilization assay of aspirin for dose selection.

 Concentration (normal saline)